fosamil0x/SEC-350-SP25/AssessmentPrep/DHCPREADME.md

  sudo useradd luc -m -G sudo -s /bin/bash sudo passwd luc
  ```
- ### Continue on mgmt01 via SSH.
+ ### You should be able to SSH from mgmt01.
 Be aware that you may need to get rid of the old SSH key from practicing.
  ## isc-dhcp-server configuration
  ```
  sudo apt update